Pringley/masters-thesis/slides.markdown

 -   XML-RPC, SOAP -- general XML over HTTP protocol
 -   JSON-RPC -- similar to XML-RPC, uses

-Usually requires glue code on the client and/or server to
+Usually requires glue code on the client and/or server.

 ## Missing use case -- zero-configuration cross-runtime bridge